k-Rohit/Medical-chatbot/README.md

 ### Objective

-Develop a chatbot where patients can input symptoms and receive preliminary assessments and recommendations.
+Develop a general chatbot where patients can input symptoms and receive preliminary assessments and recommendations.
 Additionally, the system should assist patients in scheduling appointments with healthcare providers.
 Providing personalized health advice and reminders based on individual health data and preferences can improve patient outcomes.

 ### Expected Outcomes